cdsds210/b1-final-exam-review/src/algorithms.md

 a.
 What it does / when to use it

-- Divide-and-conquer sorting algorithm that partitions an array around a pivot, recursively sorts partitions.
+- Divide-and-conquer sorting algorithm that partitions an vector around a pivot, recursively sorts partitions.
 Use Quick Sort for average-case fast in-memory sorting; it's often the fastest practical comparison sort.

 b.
 Complexity